Constitutional Court suspends stricter asylum rules

 According to the Court, there are serious indications that some of the tightened rules may conflict with European law.
 It has therefore referred preliminary questions to the Court of Justice of the European Union.
 Only after the European judges have ruled will the Constitutional Court decide whether to annul the contested provisions in full.

 The suspended measures relate in part to stricter conditions for family reunification and limitations on reception rights for certain asylum seekers, including people who have already received protection in another European Union member state.
 Specifically, a two-year waiting period was introduced for those wishing to bring family members.
-This waiting period begins "from the moment the foreigner being joined is admitted or authorised to reside in Belgium."
+This waiting period begins "from the moment the foreigner being joined is admitted or authorised to reside in Belgium".

 Vluchtelingenwerk Vlaanderen (Flanders Refugee Action) welcomed the ruling.
-The organisation, together with 24 other groups, filed a request in early February to have the legislation annulled.
+The organisation, with 24 other groups, filed a request in early February to have the legislation annulled.

-According to the NGO, the Court’s decision is a clear signal.
-“The Court's ruling shows that the federal government's policy can cause serious harm to people on the run,” Thomas Willekens of Vluchtelingenwerk Vlaanderen told Belga.
+According to the NGO, the court’s decision is a clear signal.
+“The court's ruling shows that the federal government's policy can cause serious harm to people fleeing,” spokesperson Thomas Willekens told Belga.
+"This confirms what we have seen every day on the ground in recent months."

-He added that the suspension demonstrates “crystal clear” that “the strict immigration policy of this Arizona government is causing irreparable harm to people on the run and to newcomers.”
+He added that the suspension was a “crystal clear” sign that “the strict immigration policy of this government is causing irreparable harm”.
+“This government is profiling itself with the strictest asylum policy ever," he said.

 Vluchtelingenwerk Vlaanderen says it hopes the Constitutional Court will ultimately overturn what it considers unconstitutional restrictions and that the government will shift towards a humane asylum and migration policy that respects fundamental rights.